al-kafi-sohag/social-media-lookup-agent/readme.md

 - `app.py`: Main Flask application file.
 - `main.py`: Contains the core logic for processing user input and interacting with the Groq API.
-- `actions.py`: Defines actions that can be performed by the bot, such as fetching social media data using RapidAPI.
+- `actions.py`: Defines actions that can be performed by the agent, such as fetching social media data using RapidAPI.
 - `helper.py`: Helper functions for extracting JSON from text.
-- `prompt.py`: System prompt for the bot.
+- `prompt.py`: System prompt for the agent.
 - `views/index.html`: Frontend interface using Tailwind CSS.
 - `.env.example`: Example environment variables for API keys and configuration.